Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/migration.md

 ## Instrumentation

-New Node.js SDK offers an API to instrument events.
+Latest Node.js SDK offers an API to instrument events.
 To migrate to it, you need to update a few calls.
 The following sections detail which calls have changed.

 ### Initialization

 The maintenance Node.js SDK only supports namespace import.
-The new Node.js SDK supports namespace import (`import * as amplitude from '@amplitude/analytics-node'`) and named import (`import { init } from '@amplitude/analytics-node'`) as well.
-We are using named import in the examples of new Node.js SDK in this documentation.
+The latest Node.js SDK supports namespace import (`import * as amplitude from '@amplitude/analytics-node'`) and named import (`import { init } from '@amplitude/analytics-node'`) as well.
+We are using named import in the examples of latest Node.js SDK in this documentation.

 To initialize the SDK, call `init()`, with the user ID and configuration parameters.